Sri Lanka Travel and Tourism

 SO Sri Lanka Travel

-Sri Lanka is located in the Indian Ocean, South of the Bay of Bengal and South-East of the Arabian Sea, separated from the Indian Sub-Continent by the Gulf of Mannar and the Palk Straight.
+Sri Lanka is located in the Indian Ocean, South of the Bay of Bengal and South-East of the Arabian Sea, separated from the Indian Sub-Continent by the Gulf of Mannar and the Palk Strait.

 Colombo is the Commercial Capital of Sri Lanka and Sri Jayewardenepura Kotte is the Legislative Capital.